Red Kidney Beans Split During Soak

 So please, just do whatever makes you happy. :)

-I do have to disagree with the poster from Australia on the point where they recommend to soak your splitting beans for a shorter amount of time.
+Now, some people might be tempted to soak their beans for less time in case that helps them NOT split.
+But I disagree.
 Your beans still need to soak (split or not) for the proper amount of time to help with digestibility and for great nutrient availability.

 You can still use up the older ones you have, soak them for the correct amount of time (6-8 hours), but if the splitting bothers you don't use them in a dish where the visual outcome is important to you.